RouHim/beammp-container-image/README.md

            rouhim/beammp-server
 ```

-For docker-compose, just add the following line to the `volumes` section:
+For docker compose, just add the following line to the `volumes` section:

 ```yaml
 volumes: